 Child Abuse Lawyer in Colorado Springs, CO

 If you or someone you know has been charged with abusing a child, it’s vital you have the aid of an experienced attorney.
 With Law Offices of Clifton Black, PC, you can rest assured someone will be working on your case around the clock.
 Our attorneys are experienced with domestic violence and criminal child cases such as child abuse.

 Call Law Offices of Clifton Black, PC now to learn more.
 You can set up an appointment by contacting (719) 328-1616.
-Our attorneys represent people throughout El Paso County including Denver County and Arapahoe County.
+Our attorneys represent people throughout El Paso County and including Pueblo County, Fremont County, Teller County, Douglas County, Elbert County, Lincoln County, Denver County and Arapahoe County.